The Seeker's Guide to Peyote

 The Pharmacology of Peyote

 Peyote is unique in that it contains a large number of alkaloids – over 60 have been identified.
-The most important component is mescaline, a classic psychedelic compound that has a unique chemical structure, somewhat similar to the synthetic empathogen MDMA.
+Its most prominent component is mescaline, a classic psychedelic compound that has a unique chemical structure, somewhat similar to the synthetic empathogen MDMA.
 Mescaline is present in peyote at a concentration of around 15-30mg/g (dry weight).

-Mescaline binds to many receptors in the brain, but mostly to serotonin receptors.
-It’s likely that mescaline, just like the other classic psychedelics LSD, psilocybin, and DMT, has most of its psychedelic effects through the 5-HT2A receptor, which is involved in the regulation of mood, vision, sound, and memory.
+While mescaline binds to many receptors in the brain, it binds principally to serotonin receptors.
+Just like the other classic psychedelics, such as LSD, DMT, and psilocybin, mescaline likely enacts the majority of its psychedelic effects through the 5-HT2A receptor, which is linked to a wide range of psychosomatic functions, including perception, mood, cognition, memory, sleep, cardiovascular and gut smooth muscle regulation.

 Peyote buttons can be eaten raw, brewed into a tea or juice, or dried and ground into a powder that can be mixed into food and drink.
 It takes between 45-120 minutes to start feeling the effects, and often the first appearance of psychedelic changes are accompanied by feelings of nausea, chills, and sometimes vomiting; although this soon passes.
 The peyote experience lasts up to 14 hours following ingestion.